haseeb-raza-13/pat-serires/README.md

 Happy Coding!\
 **_Haseeb Raza_**
 **_Founder Microinformatics_**
-> haseebraza.hr13@gmail.com\
+> Email: haseebraza.hr13@gmail.com\
-> Institute of Microbiology,\ University of Agriculture Faisalabad.
+> Institute of Microbiology,\
+> University of Agriculture Faisalabad.

 **For any questions or feedback, please open an issue or reach out directly.
 Let's learn together!**